Bearing Manufacturer for Anti-Aircraft Missiles to Raise Prices by 500%

-OK-Loza Company, which produces bearings for anti-aircraft missiles under a state order, will not reduce prices for products for the Avangard Moscow Machine-Building Plant (part of the Almaz-Antey Aerospace Defense Concern) after an inspection by the Federal Antimonopoly Service (FAS) of Russia.
-The manufacturer proved that the increase in the cost of components by more than 500% is due to the complexity of the process.
+OK-Loza Company, which produces bearings for anti-aircraft missiles under a state order, will not reduce prices for products for the Avangard Moscow Machine-Building Plant (part of the Almaz-Antey Aerospace Defence Concern) after an inspection by the Federal Antimonopoly Service (FAS) of Russia.
+The manufacturer proved that the increase in the cost of components by more than 500% is due to the labor-intensive process.

-OK-Loza proved in the Ninth Arbitration Court of Appeal that it does not occupy a dominant position in the market, therefore it can raise prices for products without any additional conditions, and it takes five and a half times longer to produce one bearing than before.
+OK-Loza proved in the Ninth Arbitration Court of Appeal that it does not occupy a dominant position in the market, therefore it can raise prices for products without any additional conditions, and the production of one bearing takes five and a half times longer than before.

 Avangard planned to purchase a batch of bearings from OK-Loza back in 2021, but found that the prices for the products were more than five times higher than the company had originally anticipated.